AssemblyScript/assemblyscript/README.md

 By compiling syntactially but not necessarily semantically valid TypeScript to [Binaryen](https://github.com/WebAssembly/binaryen) IR, the resulting module can be validated, optimized, emitted in WebAssembly text or binary format and converted to [asm.js](http://asmjs.org) as a polyfill.

-The compiler itself utilizies "portable definitions" so it can be compiled to both JavaScript using `tsc` and, eventually, to WebAssembly using `asc`.
+The compiler itself utilizes "portable definitions" so it can be compiled to both JavaScript using `tsc` and, eventually, to WebAssembly using `asc`.

 Development status
 ------------------